nirvik/iWant/README.md

 ## How does it work ?

 As soon as the program starts, it spawns the __election daemon__, __folder monitoring daemon__ and __server daemon__.
+1. The __election daemon__ takes care of the following activities
+    * Manages the consensus.
-1. The __election daemon__ manages the entire consensus.
-It updates the __server daemon__ as soon as there is a leader change.
-It coordinates with other peers in the network regarding contesting elections, leader unavailability, network failure, split brain situation etc. It uses __multicast__ for peer discovery.
+    * Notifies the __server daemon__ as soon as there is a leader change.
+    * It coordinates with other peers in the network regarding contesting elections, leader unavailability, network failure, split brain situation etc.
+    * It uses __multicast__ for peer discovery.
 The consensus description is mentioned [here](iwant/core/engine/consensus/README.md)

 2. When the __folder monitoring daemon__ starts, it performs the following steps
     * Indexes all the files in the shared folder
     * Updates the entries in the database
     * Informs the server about the indexed files and folders.
-    * Any changes made in the shared folder will trigger the __folder monitoring daemon__ to index the modified files, inform the server and update the database
+    * Any changes made in the shared folder will trigger the __folder monitoring daemon__ to index the modified files, update the database and then inform the server about the changes
+3. The __iwant client__ talks to the __server daemon__ when the user wishes to:
+    * search for files
+    * download files
+    * change shared folder
+    * change download folder
-3. The __server daemon__ receives updates from the file monitoring and election daemon.
+4. The __server daemon__ receives updates from the file monitoring and election daemon.
-    - Updates received from __folder monitoring daemon__ is fowarded to the leader.
+    * Updates received from __folder monitoring daemon__ is fowarded to the leader.
 For example: indexed files/folders information.
-    - Updates received from the __election daemon__ like `leader change` event, the server forwards the meta information to the new leader
+    * Updates received from the __election daemon__ like `leader change` event, triggers the server to forward the indexed files/folders information to the new leader
-    - Queries received from the __iwant client__ like `file search` is forwarded to the leader, who then performs fuzzy search on the metadata it received from other peers and returns a list containing (filename, size, checksum)
+    * Queries received from the __iwant client__ like `file search` is forwarded to the leader, who then performs fuzzy search on the metadata it received from other peers and returns a list containing (filename, size, checksum)
-    - Queries received from the __iwant client__ like `file download` is forwarded to the leader, who forwards the roothash of the file/folder along with the list of peers who have the file.
+    * Queries received from the __iwant client__ like `file download` is forwarded to the leader, who forwards the roothash of the file/folder along with the list of peers who have the file.
 The __server daemon__ then intiates download process with peers mentioned in the peers list.
-    - Updates received from the __iwant client__ like `changing shared folder`, the __server daemon__ makes sure that the __folder monitoring daemon__ indexes the new folder and after indexing is complete, the __server daemon__ updates the leader with the new metainformation.
+    * Updates received from the __iwant client__ like `changing shared folder`, triggers the __server daemon__ to make sure that the __folder monitoring daemon__ indexes the new folder and after indexing is complete, the __server daemon__ updates the leader with the new indexed files/folders meta information.
-4. The __iwant client__ talks to the __server daemon__ when the user wishes to `search`, `download`, `change shared folder` and `change download folder`

 ## Todo
 * Create test modules